RodriguezGoldstein/imessageAi/README.md

 ## Dashboard

 - Real-time list of received messages and bot replies (with [Group]/[Direct] indicator; group shows `chat_guid`).
+- Streaming AI output in the UI as partial tokens, finalized into a single reply.
 - Bulk send: paste phone numbers (comma/newline separated) and a message.
 - Schedule a message for a time of day to pasted numbers.
 - Link to Settings page for trigger and allowlist.

+### Streaming behavior

+- The web UI shows partial output live over a Socket.IO event `ai_stream`.
+- The final response is sent once to iMessage (not token-by-token) to avoid spamming chats.

+## Model selection

+- Default in this repo: `gpt-4o-mini` for low-latency, low-cost replies.
+- You can set the model and system prompt in Settings or by editing `settings.json`.
+- If you prefer higher quality, set `openai_model` to `gpt-4o`.

 ## Service Setup (launchd)